apache/buildstream/doc/source/install.rst

 Upgrading with pip
 ~~~~~~~~~~~~~~~~~~
-To upgrade a previously install BuildStream, you will need to pull the latest
+To upgrade a previously installed BuildStream, you will need to pull the latest
 changes and reinstall as such::

   pip3 uninstall buildstream